crispycookies/watchPLB/Firmware/Drivers/Interfaces/gps/Readme.md

-This directory contains the gps-driver
+This directory contains the gps protocol implementation